siobhain/cormeen-walkers/README.md

 - High Visibility Jacket
 - Weather appropriate Clothing & footwear

-First time user
+First time user can be
+- Interesteing in finding out more about Cormeen Walkers
-- Looking for general information about the group
+- Looking for general information about the walking groups and where they meet.
-- Looking for meet up times & locatipn
+- Looking for meet up times & location of a particular group.
+- Looking for duration & distance of each groups' walks

 Users may arrive at this page via web search or direct link -landing page -